Dharma Bhakta Mathema

-Dharma Bhakta Mathema (1909—1941) was a professional body builder as well as a founding member of Praja Parishad.
+Dharma Bhakta Mathema (1909–1941) was a Nepalese professional body builder as well as a founding member of Praja Parishad.
 He introduced modern body building techniques in Nepal, but had gained popularity for his contribution to the Nepalese struggle for freedom against the autocracy of the Rana dynasty.
 He was killed during the freedom movement, and is duly recognized as one of the four martyrs of Nepal of the Rana era.

 Early life

-Dharma Bhakta Mathema was born to a Newar family in Kathmandu in 24 September 1909 (9 Ashoj 1966 BS).
+Dharma Bhakta Mathema was born to a Newar family in Kathmandu on 24 September 1909 (9 Ashoj 1966 BS).
 His father Adi Bhakta Mathema held a government office as a Subba during the Rana rule.
 He often went to India to purchase things for the Ranas.
 He met learned men in India and understood the importance of education.
 He received his basic education in Sanatan Madhyamik Vidhyalaya in Darjeeling, after which he went to the Scottish Church College in Calcutta to get an Intermediate in Arts (I.A.) degree.